ccharon/netdrive/README.md

 A User Account + Group and a Systemd Service will be created to run the server.

-The executable itself will be installed in /usr/bin/mtcp-netdrive-server.
+The executable itself will be installed as ```/usr/bin/mtcp-netdrive-server```.

-Images will be served from /var/lib/mtcp-netdrive by default, but this can be changed in /etc/mtcp-netdrive-server.conf .
+Images will be served from ```/var/lib/mtcp-netdrive``` by default, but this can be changed in ```/etc/mtcp-netdrive-server.conf``` .
-Also a default 256MB image will be created in /var/lib/mtcp-netdrive/disk.dsk .
+Also a default 256MB image will be created as ```/var/lib/mtcp-netdrive/disk.dsk```.

 If you store your own images, do not forget to change the owner and permissions to mtcp-netdrive:mtcp-netdrive.
 ```bash
 chown mtcp-netdrive:mtcp-netdrive /var/lib/mtcp-netdrive/disk.dsk
 chmod 660 /var/lib/mtcp-netdrive/disk.dsk